SoftCircuits/WebScraper/README.md

 ### Url

 After creating an instance of the `Scraper` class, you set the `Url` property to the URL you want to scrape.
 This property can be set to a regular URL.
-The URL can also contain a `{page}` tag.
-For targets that involve multiple pages, this tag will be replaced with the current page number.
-For more details, see the NextPageSelector section further down.

-The URL can also contain user tags.
-In the code above, two user tags are defined, `{location}` and `{category}`.
-These tags will also be replaced with data that you supply.
+The URL can also contain special placeholder tags that will be replaced with replacement values.
+The code example above sets the URL to a value that contains three placeholder tags: `{location}`, `{category}`, and `{page}`.
+We'll cover these next.

 ### Placeholders

 The `Placeholders` property is a collection that defines the values you want to replace any user tags you've defined.
-A `Placeholder` contains a name--the tag without the curly braces (`{` and `}`), and a list of items that will replace the tag.
+A `Placeholder` contains a name--the tag without the curly braces (`{` and `}`)--and a list of items that will replace the tag.

 So if your URL is `"http://www.example.com/{category}"`, and you define a `Placeholder` with the name `"category"` (not case-sensitive) and the list of values: `"electrical"`, `"plumbing"`, and `"furniture"`, the `Scraper` class will examine the following URLs: